hannahmariewilliams/Healthcare-Data-Analysis-Project/Chapter-5-Insights-and-Recommendations.md

 # Key Insights

-### Uneven Doctor Workload Distribution
-Patient assignments are not evenly distributed across providers, with some doctors handling significantly higher patient volumes than others.
-This suggests potential imbalances in capacity utilization, where certain providers may be underutilized while others may be operating at higher demand levels.
-Such disparities can impact operational efficiency and may indicate opportunities to improve scheduling or workload allocation.

 ### High Appointment No-Show Rate (26%)
 Approximately 26% of scheduled appointments result in no-shows.
 This represents a substantial loss of clinical capacity, as nearly one in four time slots does not result in completed care.
 This inefficiency may contribute to lost revenue, underutilized staff time, and reduced system productivity.
 It also suggests potential gaps in patient engagement or appointment reminder processes.